“You deserve a gold star,” I said.

 What does a gold star mean?

-As a child in school, I loved receiving a returned assignment with a gold star sticker at the top of the first page.
+As a child, I loved receiving a returned assignment with a gold star sticker at the top.

 Some teachers handed them out as encouragement, others to indicate they’d recorded the grade.